 “It depends” is generally not what business people trained during a different era and comfortable with a different set of rules want to hear.
 They want me to sell them something.
 They want me to list all the reasons they should use email marketing, or social media, or whatever they are thinking about doing, and make them feel good about it the way someone selling ad space might have done at a different time.

 But blog posts are not ads and email newsletters are not direct mail, and social media is not the same as Chamber of Commerce networking events – and ad space is still relevant.
 The digital marketing tools at your disposal can be used successfully in lots of different ways.
-Your personality, or your brand depending on the size of your organization, plays a huge role in how you should approach marketing.
+Even some different strategies, like following this Pay Per Click Management guide can help you to implement the numerous ideas that digital marketing can offer to help your business to grow and be successful.
+But your personality, or your brand depending on the size of your organization, plays a huge role in how you should approach marketing.
+If you operate in quite a niche industry – say marijuana, for example – you may want to approach marketing experts in your specific field.
+Take a look at this cannabusiness marketing guide so you can begin to see what I mean – a generalist approach doesn’t always work as effectively as more tailored ones might.
 If you prefer a suit and tie, you are probably going to be more comfortable using LinkedIn than Twitter.
 That’s a broad generalization, but sometimes those are useful.

 The individuals who are most successful in digital marketing are not afraid to be who they are, warts and all.
 If who you are is buttoned-up, perfectly coifed, and pulled together all of the time, then you should choose a niche that celebrates rigidity and formality.
 Everyone else will most likely find you a little boring.
 Sorry to be brutal, but it’s true.
 Humans who make mistakes, laugh, cry, and succeed despite struggles are interesting.
 They have stories to tell and people like stories.